JainSameer06/SKIP-THOUGHT-VECTORS/README.md

 # SKIP-THOUGHT-VECTORS
-This is an implementation of Skip Thought Vector in Keras
+This is an ongoing implementation of Skip Thought Vector in Keras